 OUR APPROACH

-FirstEnergy is committed to protecting its employees, customers, facilities and the ongoing reliability of its electric system.
+FirstEnergy is committed to protecting its employees, customers, facilities and the ongoing reliability of the electric system.
 We work closely with state and federal agencies and our peers in the electric utility industry to identify physical and cybersecurity risks, exchange information and put safeguards, including training, in place to comply with strict reliability and security standards.
 From a security standpoint, the electric utility sector is one of the most regulated industries.
-We have comprehensive cyber and physical security plans in place, but we do not publicly disclose details about these measures that could aid those who want to harm our customers, our employees or our assets
+We have comprehensive cyber and physical security plans in place, but we do not publicly disclose details about these measures that could aid those who want to harm our customers, our employees, or our assets.

 CYBERSECURITY OVERSIGHT